Dr Deborah Gabriel

 - Institute of Leadership Management Certificate in Leading Service Improvement (Institute of Leadership Management, 2015)

-- James Thomas Memorial Prize (Media & Politics Group, Bournemouth University, 2013)
+- James Thomas Memorial Prize for Best Paper at the Media & Minorities Conference (Media & Politics Group, Bournemouth University, 2013)

 - Higher Education Academy, Fellow (2016-),